-- Daily and weekly trauma team meetings for all specialists including; trauma surgeon, neurosurgeons, orthopedics, OT, PT, Dietician, Speech Pathologist, Social worker and Rehab MD to identify the upcoming needs for each trauma patient.
+- Daily and weekly trauma team meetings for all specialists including trauma surgeon, neurosurgeons, orthopedics, OT, PT, dietician, speech pathologist, social worker and rehab physician to identify the upcoming needs for each trauma patient

-- Provision and support of quality trauma education for MDs, Mid-levels, RNs, and EMS personnel.
+- Provision and support of quality trauma education for physicians, mid-levels, RNs and EMS personnel

 Who is a Trauma Patient?

-Since the response is specialized, and must be delivered quickly, trauma patients are best served when they are cared for in a hospital that has made a commitment to specialize in their care – a Trauma Center.
-Studies have shown that injured patients cared for in Trauma Centers have a mortality rate 25% lower than injured patients cared for in hospitals that are not Trauma Centers.
+Since the response is specialized and must be delivered quickly, trauma patients are best served when they are cared for in a hospital that has made a commitment to specialize in their care – a trauma center.
+Studies have shown that injured patients cared for in trauma centers have a mortality rate 25 percent lower than injured patients cared for in hospitals that are not trauma centers.

 In Montana, trauma is the number one killer of people aged 1 to 44.
 And for every death, up to 10 people are permanently disabled by their injuries.